 No candy, gum or snacks are allowed.
 Also – cell phones, tablets and other electronic devices are not allowed during classes and workshops.

-Please email your flight itinerary to email@example.com no later than June 15th.
+Please email your flight itinerary to email@example.com no later than Saturday June 18th.
 After this point, we are unable to arrange transportation from the airport to the campsite.
-Please book all flights in and out of Flint, MI (FNT) or Detroit, MI (DTW) Flights should be scheduled to arrive the morning of Sunday, July 3rd and depart in the evening of Saturday, July 9th.
+Please book all flights into and out Flint, MI (FNT) or Detroit, MI (DTW) Flights should be scheduled to arrive in the morning of Sunday, July 3rd and depart in the late afternoon/evening of Saturday, July 9th.

-Due to campsite restrictions, all adults present at the campsite outside of drop off and pickup must have official background checks to be on campgrounds.
-As such, we cannot accommodate visitors in and out of the campsite aside from the times cited above for drop off and pickup.
+Due to campsite restrictions, all adult volunteers at the campsite outside of the pickup and drop off days must have official background checks to be on campgrounds.
+As such, we cannot accommodate visitors in and out of the campsite.